convexset/meteor-three-way/README.md

  - Grandchild rendered
  - Child rendered
  - Parent rendered
-... which enabled appropriate creation of `MutationObeserver`'s in `onRendered` hooks, so the most junior nodes (in order of creation or "age") would get first bite at new nodes, which makes sense by default.
+... which enabled appropriate creation of `MutationObserver`'s in `onRendered` hooks, so the most junior nodes (in order of creation or "age") would get first bite at new nodes, which makes sense by default.
 (See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information on how to create nodes in a child template but have them bound to a parent.)

 The late creation problem was solved by introducing something of a "bind auction" for added and modified nodes.
 The bid value for each template instance involved being its level of depth in its `ThreeWay` family tree.
 Ties are broken arbitrarily (actually, on a first created first served basis).

-#### Why Not Group Debounced Updates?
+### Why Not Group Debounced Updates?

 (Debouncing)[http://underscorejs.org/#debounce] Meteor methods for updates ensures that updates are sent after a "pause in editing", such as with a text field.
 Due to the fact that cursors send entire sub-documents when changes are made, and to reduce the number of Meteor calls made, There is a sense in which one might combine updates into single debounced calls (e.g.: `{$set: {field1: value1, field2: value2}}` instead of `{$set: {field1: value1}}` and `{$set: {field2: value2}}`).